-The Counseling Center generally operates on an appointment basis.
+The Counseling Center generally operates on an appointment basis; however, walk-ins are welcome.
 Students wanting an appointment should call Adams Center at 903.813.2247 or stop by to make an appointment.
 Appointments are usually available within 48 hours.
-After the first appointment, the student and counseling staff member will collaborate to determine the best course of action.
+After the first appointment, the student and counselor will collaborate to determine the best course of action.

 Students in crisis will always be given priority, with all service users informed that their appointment may be rescheduled should an emergency arise.

 The counselor is available to consult with faculty members about concerns they may have in dealing with a particular student or with their approach to students in general.
 This may be done over the phone or by appointment.